YOUR FAVORITE PT

 He became recognized as a board certified Orthopedic Clinical Specialist (OCS) in 2015 and a Certified Manual Physical Therapist (CMPT) through the North American Institute of Manual Physical Therapy (NAIOMT) in 2016.
 In 2019, he became a Certified Orthopedic Manipulative Therapist (COMT) and a graduate of the NAIOMT fellowship program, earning the title of FAAOMPT (Fellow of the American Academy of Orthopedic Manual Physical Therapists).

-He currently works at the University of Miami in the outpatient orthopedic setting treating patients with injuries related to orthopedics, vestibular dysfunction and concussion.
+He currently works at the University of Miami in the outpatient orthopedic setting treating patients with injuries related to orthopedics, concussion and vestibular dysfunction.
+In the fall of 2024, he was selected for the Outstanding Clinical Instructor (CI) Award by the Florida Physical Therapy Association.

 He has previous experience as a mentor in both sports and orthopedic residency programs and is an APTA Credentialed Clinical Instructor.
 He has successfully completed Emory and APTA’s Vestibular Rehabilitation: A competency-based course.
-He is involved in the University of Miami’s Pro Bono student run clinic.
-His abstract was selected for poster presentation at the 2018 AAOMPT conference titled, “The Manubrial Test: A Novel Assessment for Regional Interdependence in Adolescent Overhead Athletes: A Case Series.”
+He has also successfully completed the Complete Concussions Training Course for Healthcare Practitioners provided by Complete Concussion Management, Inc. As a mentor and physical therapist, he is involved in the University of Miami’s Pro Bono student run clinic.
+In 2018, he had an abstract selected for poster presentation at the AAOMPT conference titled, “The Manubrial Test: A Novel Assessment for Regional Interdependence in Adolescent Overhead Athletes: A Case Series.”

 He is the creator of Your Favorite PT mentor program designed for physical therapists seeking to gain advanced clinical reasoning and manual therapy skills in their journey to become master clinicians.
 Throughout his career, he has been involved in creating learning opportunities for his peers and interdisciplinary team through journal clubs, case reviews and numerous department presentations.
 Early in his career he served as a blog writer for Florida's #1 hospital in which he illustrated the management of current sport injuries from a physical therapist's perspective, writing about athletes such as Tiger Woods, Peyton Manning and the late Kobe Bryant.